alwnraj/JavaEncryption/README.md

 # JavaEncryption
-Basic encryption/decryption of sentences within the terminal
+Basic encryption/decryption of sentences within the terminal.
+Written in Java.